roderickhsiao/emoji-button-locale-data/README.md

 # emoji-button-locale-data
-Localized Emoji data for @joeattardi/emoji-button
+Localized Emoji data from CLDR for @joeattardi/emoji-button

+* Note, not all locale and emoji data are in CLDR
+*